 - 1 egg

-- Preheat your oven to 350 degrees.
-Line two muffin tins with paper liners or mist with non-stick spray.
+- Preheat the oven to 350 degrees.
+Line one muffin tin with paper liners or mist with non-stick baking spray.
+Set aside.